hiralketanshah/adobe-jlr/ui.apps/src/main/content/jcr_root/apps/jlr/components/genericexternalapp/v1/genericexternalapp/README.md

 <!-- Jaguar Component -->
-Full Width Image (v1)
+Generic External Application (v1)
 ====
-Full Width Image component written in HTL.
+Generic External Application component written in HTL.

 ## Features

-* Full Width Image are a versatile component used in a variety of ways on DX.
+* Generic External Application are a versatile component used in a variety of ways on DX.

 ### Use Object
-The Full Width Image component uses the `com.jlr.core.models.FullWidthImageModel` Sling model as its Use-object.
+The Generic External Application Component uses the `com.jlr.core.models.GenericExternalAppModel` Sling model as its Use-object.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Full Width Image component and are expected to be available as `Resource` properties:

-1. `./headerCopy` - defines the title for the component.
+1. `./containerId` - HTML ID attribute to apply to the component.
-2. `./bodyCopy` - defines the body copy for the component.
+2. `./scriptURL` - Link to a content page, external URL or page anchor.
-3. `./fileReference` - defines an iamge for the component.
+3. `./scriptParam` - Specify the Script parameters with key and value.
-4. `./imageLink` - Make the image a link to another resource.
-5. `./imageAlt` - defines the iamge alt text for the component.
-6. `./text` - defines the CTA text for the component.
-7. `./link` - defines the CTA link for the component.
-8. `./target` - defines the CTA target (new tab or current tab) for the component.
-9. `./linkType` - defines whether the CTA is primary or Secondary.
+4. `./consentCategory` - Enable checkbox to choose the consent categories.
+5. `./unconsentedHeader` - The Header copy to be displayed..
+6. `./unconsentedMessage` - The Body copy or Message to be displayed..
-10. `./logoImage` - It defines the logo to be used at the top of title.
+7. `./ctaText` - The text to be rendered on the CTA.
-11. `./id` - It defines the unique id for the component.

 The edit dialog allows the page to be refreshed after editing the component